mx1001/hardops_manual/docs/step.md

 Also the bevels(if 3 segments) being applied can be caught on regular sharpening if the threshold of the angle is less than 60 without the mesh hidden.

 This is important to know because if you have used hard ops this may have happened to you.
+It may require you to unhide to cause this issue but ssharpening with a bevel too low would cause this issue.

 ![](img/step/ss8.gif)